-Prepaid rates are, until the taxable event has occurred (start of the next financial year), refundable at the request of the ratepayer.
-Rates received in advance are initially recognised as a financial liability.
-When the taxable event occurs, the financial liability is extinguished and the Shire recognises revenue for the prepaid rates that have not been refunded.
+the next financial year), refundable at the request of the ratepayer.
+Rates received in advance are initially recognised as a financial Prepaid rates are, until the taxable event has occurred (start of extinguished and the Shire recognises revenue for the prepaid rates that have not been refunded.